Senior Lecturer in Epidemiology

 Epidemiology and Mathematical Modelling

 I am an infectious disease epidemiologist, based in the Disease Dynamics Unit.
 I obtained my first degree in Human Sciences from the University of Oxford before completing an MSc in Communicable Disease Epidemiology at the London School of Hygiene and Tropical Medicine.
 My PhD (University of London, 2004), based jointly at LSHTM and the Health Protection Agency, examined the impact of vaccination against group C meningococcal (MenC) disease.
 I spent 7 years at the University of Bristol before moving to Cambridge in 2013.
+I hold honorary positions at the University of Bristol and Public Health England.

 Subject groups/Research projects